 The egg comes first in the conversation about food safety.
 Both poultry and egg production are on the rise in the US.
-According to the USDA's most recent
+According to the USDA's most recent Census of Agriculture

 , sales have increased 55 percent in the last decade.
 But it's egg safety that's in the news.
 On the heels of a massive egg recall last summer, University of Pennsylvania researchers have developed a new test

 to detect the presence of Salmonella in eggs.

 Shelley Rankin, an Associate Professor of Microbiology at Penn's School of Veterinary Medicine, says the kit, which detects Salmonella enteritidis, or SE, a strain of Salmonella specific to eggs, provides results in just 27 hours.
 Rankin explains that the Food and Drug Administration's new Federal Egg Safety Program, instituted in July of last year, was based in part on the Pennsylvania Egg Quality Assurance Program (PEQAP), which was developed by Rankin and colleagues.
 "I wanted Pennsylvania to be the first state to get a novel, non-culture based test approved by the FDA for our producers to use," says Rankin.